Skip to main content

 Air gap

-A computer or network that is physically isolated from all other networks, including the Internet, is said to be air-gapped.
+A computer or network that is physically isolated from all other networks, including the internet, is said to be air-gapped.

 Forward Secrecy